Prevention and Treatment and

 - Types 6 and 11 can cause warts on the genitals or anus (genital warts).

-- Other types (HPV 16 and 18) can cause cancer of the cervix, external genitalia, and anus.
+- Other types (HPV 16 and 18) can cause cancer of the cervix, external genitalia, anus, head and neck, tongue and tonsils.
 The HPV types that cause genital warts only rarely cause cancer.

 Genital warts are usually sexually transmitted and all partners should be checked thoroughly.
 They can also be seen in infants who have been delivered vaginally to mothers with HPV in their genital tracts; therefore, alternate methods of delivery should be considered.